-Super satisfying + easy to prepare.
-This hearty vegan stuffed cabbage is the ultimate comforting meal.
+This hearty vegan stuffed cabbage is the ultimate in healthy comfort food.
 Cabbage rolls are filled with lentils and cauliflower rice, covered in a homemade sweet and sour sauce and baked to perfection.

 As a child, I loved the stuffed cabbage my grandmother made.
 I’ve wanted to create a recipe for vegan cabbage rolls for a long time…but I always thought it would be too much work and not worth the effort.

 But, I was so wrong…on both counts.
 O.M.G. these are insanely good…and easy to make.
 Plus, they’re so filling and satisfying, yet I never feel sluggish after eating them.
 You’ve definitely gotta make them.
 STAT!

 Don’t worry, I’ve got tips and tricks to get this done in no time.
 Easy peasy frozen method for softening the cabbage.
 Check.
 Healthy and hearty plant based filling that is super tasty.
 Check.
 Delicious sweet and sour sauce that’s mouthwatering tangy.
 Check.